 Free Parking at Hotels on the Vegas Strip

-There was a time when all hotels on the Vegas Strip offered unlimited free parking, but the vast majority now charge all guests and non-guests for parking when you stay longer than an hour.
+Many hotels charge all guests and non-guests for parking when you stay longer than an hour.
 Guests will have the parking fee charged to their hotel rooms.
 Non-guests collect a ticket when arriving at the garage, and pay at the gate when leaving.

-There are still a few exceptional hotels still offer free parking.
+Beyond the MGM, Caesars and Cosmopolitan resorts, the list of hotels that offer free parking is growing.
 The Venetian and the Palazzo offer both free valet parking and self-parking.
-You'll also have no trouble finding a spot on one of the eight floors in the garage at the Hard Rock and the Hard Rock Hotel Tower.
-In addition, you can find free self-parking spots all hours of the day at the Tropicana, SLS, Stratosphere, Casino Royale, and Treasure Island.
+In addition, you can find free self-parking spots all hours of the day at the Tropicana, Sahara, Stratosphere, Casino Royale, and Treasure Island.

-At the vast majority of hotels on the Strip, there is a charge for parking, with the pricier hotels charging more than the less expensive properties.
+At the majority of hotels on the Strip, the general rule is that the pricier hotels charge more than the less expensive properties.

-Circus-Circus offers free self-parking, while valet rates start at $10 per hour.
+Circus-Circus has always offered free self-parking, while valet rates start at $10 per hour.
 If you're making a quick stop along the Strip, parking at the Cosmopolitan is free for the first hour, and then $7 for up to four hours.